Jiaqi-Hu111/jihu0947_9103_GroupA_Majorproject_individual/README.md

 ## Technical Explanation
 1. **Using sin(), rotate(), scale() and frameCount to make canvas harmonic motion**

 This part is inspired by the sketch of p5.js to realize the canvas oscillation of rotation and jumping scaling.
 Function sin() outputs values between 1 and -1, producing a natural periodic motion.
-Feeding frameCount into sin() generates continuous harmonic animation over time.
+Feeding frameCount into sin() and using rotate() and scale() to generate continuous harmonic animation over time.
 [Reference Link](https://editor.p5js.org/ks1439/sketches/jiL7AeR0T)

-2. **Using millis() to achieve horizontal sway overtime**
+2. **Using millis() with sin() to achieve circles horizontal sway over time**

 Function millis() provides time in milliseconds, ensuring movement is independent of frame rate.
-This produces a smoother, natural sway than using frameCount alone.
+This produces a smoother, natural sway of circles than using frameCount alone.
 [Reference Link](https://p5js.org/reference/p5/millis/)

 3. **Size pulsing and transparency change over time using sin() and frameCount**